Wolox/wolmo-networking-ios/README.md

 This function fetches the current user if an instance of [CurrentUserFetcherType](Networking/Repository/CurrentUserFetcherType.swift) is provided.
 Since the user is not persisted in the device, and only stored in memory the user needs to be fetched every time the application is launched.

-### Enable `AlamofireLogger`
+### Enable `AlamofireNetworkActivityLogger`

-`AlamofireLogger` can be enabled by doing `AlamofireLogger.sharedInstance.logEnabled = true`.
-This will log in the console every request and response made.
-Implemented in [AlamofireLogger](Networking/Extensions/AlamofireLogger.swift).
+`AlamofireNetworkActivityLogger` (see [AlamofireNetworkActivityLogger](https://github.com/konkab/AlamofireNetworkActivityLogger)) can be enabled by doing `NetworkActivityLogger.shared.startLogging()`.
+This will log in the console every request and response made depending on the `logLevel`, which can be selected by assigning the property `NetworkActivityLogger.shared.level` with a value of `NetworkActivityLoggerLevel`.

+Check [NetworkingDemoLauncher](NetworkingDemo/NetworkingDemoLauncher.swift) for an example.

 ### Enable `NetworkActivityIndicatorManager`

-`AlamofireLogger` (see [NetworkActivityIndicatorManager](https://github.com/Alamofire/AlamofireNetworkActivityIndicator)) is available to be enabled directly by doing `NetworkActivityIndicatorManager.shared.isEnabled = true` to automatically mananger the visibility of the network activity indicator.
+`NetworkActivityIndicatorManager` (see [NetworkActivityIndicatorManager](https://github.com/Alamofire/AlamofireNetworkActivityIndicator)) is available to be enabled directly by doing `NetworkActivityIndicatorManager.shared.isEnabled = true` to automatically mananger the visibility of the network activity indicator.

+Check [NetworkingDemoLauncher](NetworkingDemo/NetworkingDemoLauncher.swift) for an example.

 ## Bootstrap
 ```